sotogarcia/odoo-academy/notes/academy_tests.md

 ## FIX

-- [ ] Remove public training Settings menu from teachers view
+- [x] Remove public tendering Settings menu from teachers view
-- [ ] Change translation «Reclamaciones» to «Impugnaciones»
+- [x] Change translation «Reclamaciones» to «Impugnaciones»
+- [x] CHECK OVER: link between training.module and test.topic
+- [ ] CHECK OVER: ir.attachment import on import wizard
+- [ ] CHECK OVER: random wizard templates
+- [x] Change noupdate="0" to noupdate="1" in data/____.xml
+- [x] Topics and levels should be visible to all users
+- [x] Check image can be edited in all modules and views
+- [x] Change jorge.soto@postal3.es password
+- [x] KeyError: 'sms.composer' accesing students view
+- [x] Hide training unit menu for non managers
+- [x] Default value when category is created from topic or from question

+## TODO

 - [ ] Allow managers to change owner
   - Tests
   - Questions (with related answers)
-- [ ] CHECK OVER: link between training.module and test.topic
-- [ ] CHECK OVER: ir.attachment import on import wizard
-- [ ] CHECK OVER: random wizard templates
-- [ ] Change noupdate="0" to noupdate="1" in data/____.xml
-- [ ] Topics and levels should be visible to all users
-- [ ] Check image can be edited in all modules and views
-- [ ] Change jorge.soto@postal3.es password

-## TODO

 - [ ] When an answer is written, write_date and write_uid should be updated in
 related questions
 - [ ] When a question is written, write_date and write_uid should be updated in